tobydriscoll/fd-spectral-notes/_sources/smim/chebfft.md

 \bfu_{j+1} = 2\bfu_j - \bfu_{j-1} + \tau^2 (\bfD_{xx} \bfu_j).
 $$

-Even though we have apparently used a differentiation matrix above, we can always replace its application to a vector by the FFT process.
+Even though we have notationally used a differentiation matrix above, we can always replace its application to a vector by the FFT process.
 We're being lazy and wasteful here by just applying `chebfft` twice in a row, rather than properly coding the second derivative directly.

 ```{code-cell}
 # Time-stepping by leap frog formula: